 These are just a few of the impacts we can expect from global warming.
 Though you may prefer balmy weather, a considerably warmer world will affect you in more ways than you can imagine — mostly for the worse.

 Myth No. 4: Even if the climate is changing — Western countries are not the problem, China is.

-Correct: One country can’t go it alone — climate change is a global problem that will require a global solution.
+Climate change is a global problem that will require a global solution.

 Myth No. 5: It’s too big of a problem, and it’s too late to do anything about.